-The JCSU Police Department has a memorandum of understanding with the Charlotte-Mecklenburg Police Department (CMPD) and the Mecklenburg County Sheriff's Office (MCSO.
+The JCSU Police Department has a memorandum of understanding with the Charlotte-Mecklenburg Police Department (CMPD) and the Mecklenburg County Sheriff's Office (MCSO).
 The department has established an excellent working relationship with the CMPD, who will immediately respond to our calls for assistance.
-We also contract with a company police agency, who assists us in supplementing the campus police department with security guards and sworn police officers.